Stereochron Island Manifesto

 No Such Place

 RESEARCH PROJECT & EXHIBITION: Old sea charts are dotted with phantom islands: landforms that never existed or were lost under the ocean.
 Only their names hint at what their finders saw.
-Was Bale of Cotton named for its soft chalk
+Was Bale of Cotton named for soft chalk cliffs?

 No Such Place

 RESEARCH PROJECT & EXHIBITION: Old sea charts are dotted with phantom islands: landforms that never existed or were lost under the ocean.
 Only their names hint at what their finders saw.
-Was Bale of Cotton named for its soft chalk
+Was Bale of Cotton named for soft chalk cliffs?

 Smoke